ranjanabhi07/JAVA/README.md

 3) FunctionsMethods :- it contains basic implementation of functions through questions and it's solution's.

-4) Arrays :- it contains basic implementation of 1D array and 2D array questions and it's solution's .
+4) Arrays :- it contains basic implementation of 1D array and 2D array questions and it's solution's.

-5) Strings :- it contains basic implementation of strings and some functions which will be helpfull while solving advance problems .
+5) Strings :- it contains basic implementation of strings and some functions which will be helpfull while solving advance problems.